As the Spring and Summer come about, one activity becomes more and more common. That, in a nutshell, is treasure hunting.

 - Features: Waterproof, High Frequency, Gold Detecting Mode

-First, we should point you to the power that this metal detector possesses.
+First, we should point you to the power that this unit possesses.
 It operates on multiple different operating frequencies.
 That includes 5khz, 10khz, 15khz, 20khz, and finally 40khz.
 This makes this likely the absolute best metal detector for tracking gold.
 Mostly because you can reach so many levels that it is much easier to detect gold or anything else for that matter.

 Detect Mode offers 2 different, customizable search profiles.
 This will allow you to save your favorite setting types rather than having to set them each time you use it.
 The accurate Target ID is tremendous too.
 Due to all the custom options, you have more control than ever over your audio, strength levels, and much more!